 Funding

 Funding a British doctorate has long been trickier than at some of the leading US research institutions that routinely cover fees and a stipend for all their doctoral students.
-Nevertheless, bright and resourceful students willing to engage in some sleuthing and multiple applications are often able to secure substantial funding packages from a variety of private and public sources, whether in their home countries or in the UK.
+Nevertheless, bright and resourceful students willing to engage in some sleuthing legwork and multiple applications are often able to secure substantial funding packages from a variety of private and public sources, whether in their home countries or in the UK.

 Scholarships (also keep an eye on @NT4Ox)